Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Go diving

-As you well know by now, Fiji is a prime spot for diving so if you’re a budding diver or have your PADI diving certificate already, you may want to make the most of this fantastic marine location.
+If you’re a budding diver or have your PADI diving certificate already, you may want to make the most of this fantastic marine location.

 Top diving destinations in the Mamanucas and Yasawas include Barefoot Kuata Resort and Wayalailai Ecohaven Resort.